-Daviess County Pioneer, Judge John Lee, no doubt served as a sacrifice to the public clamor for appeasement for the Massacre at Mountain Meadows.
-Judge Lee sensed this, and naturally his confessions are marked by extreme bitterness.
+No doubt Lee served as a sacrifice to the public clamor for appeasement for the Massacre at Mountain Meadows.
+Lee sensed this and, naturally, the recording of his confessions are marked by extreme bitterness.
 Most other published reports defended the guilty and contain such a confused picture that they are deemed unreliable.

 The following account makes use only of official U.S. Government reports made prior to May 1, 1860, to President James Buchanan.